Skip to Main Content

 Sources of Uniform laws

 The main printed source is the set of volumes titled Uniform Laws Annotated (West Publishing).
-IALS holds these at GP1.E.8.
-It contains all the uniform laws which have been adopted by at least one state and includes references to variations in individual states.
-Uniform laws are also incorporated in a state's own statutes.
+IALS holds these at classmark GP1.E.8.
+This series contains all the uniform laws which have been adopted by at least one state and includes references to variations in individual states.

 Westlaw Database ID: ULA.